-- If your abs can close down to a gap of less than 2 fingers, this is not considered a diastasis.
+- If your abs can close down to a gap of less than 2 fingers, this is a negative test.

-- A gap between the left and right sides of your abdominals of 2 to 4 fingers’ width is considered a diastasis.
+- A gap between the left and right sides of your abdominals of 2 to 4 fingers’ width is positive for a diastasis.

-- If the gap is greater than 4 fingers’ width, it’s considered a severe diastasis.
+- If the gap is greater than 4 fingers’ width, it’s considered to be severe.

 4. Then turn your fingers (still in your belly button) 90 degrees.
 Let your head down and pick it back up again.

-- If your fingers meet a firm resistance (similar to a trampoline), this is not a diastasis (left picture).
+- If your fingers meet a firm resistance (similar to a trampoline), this is a negative test (bottom picture).

-- If your fingers sink down into a squishy space between your abs, this is another sign of a diastasis (right picture).
+- If your fingers sink down into a squishy space between your abs, this is positive for a diastasis (top picture).